Ancherson/GengitScan/README.md

     ```
     cd visulog
     ```
-3. Only if you are on a SCRIPT computer (in one of the TP rooms):
-    ```
-    source SCRIPT/envsetup
-    ```
-    This will setup the GRADLE_OPTS environment variable so that gradle uses the SCRIPT proxy for downloading its dependencies.
-It will also use a custom trust store (the one installed in the system is apparently broken... ).
-4. run gradle wrapper (it will download all dependencies, including gradle itself)
+3. run gradle wrapper (it will download all dependencies, including gradle itself)
     ```
     ./gradlew build
     ```